 - Every effort is made upon site survey to assess external roughcast or render around existing frames.
 If there is boss roughcast or render it may be disturbed during the removal of old frames, the company can’t be held responsible upon proper execution of the removing of existing windows and or doors.

 - Where telephone or alarm cables are attached to or coming through existing window/door frames, our installation teams are happy to take off and reattach alarm connectors or move telephone cables but we cannot accept liability should these items not function properly after doing so unless this is a result of our negligence.
 If this is of concern, please arrange for a telephone engineer or alarm specialist to carry out these works prior to or during the installation of the windows/doors.

 If you have a complaint against us for any work carried out or goods supplied, then put this in writing to us at our main address as soon as possible.

 We are committed to providing a high-quality service to all our customers.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-As a member of the Fife Council Trusted Trader scheme we are bound by their consumer dispute resolution process, and if we are unable to reach agreement then the scheme will provide an informal conciliation service, you can contact them on 0333 444 0185 or email email@example.com.
-If the complaint cannot be resolved at this stage, then we will write to you confirming our final position.
-You may then have the opportunity to take the matter to the schemes Alternative Dispute Resolution provider, who are an impartial independent body.
+As a member of the Fife Council Trusted Trader scheme we are bound by their consumer dispute resolution process, and if we are unable to reach agreement then the scheme will provide an informal conciliation service, you can contact them on 0333 444 0185 or email [email protected].
+Should this process fail to conclude the matter, then a referral can be made to Kent County Council who provide an independent, expert dispute resolution service to the Fife Council Trusted Trader scheme.
 We will abide by their decision.